jennan/my_little_package/README.md

 # My Little Package

-A example of a very minimal Python package.
+An example of a very minimal Python package.

 ## Getting started